 The SUMMIT One Vanderbilt experience is NYC’s newest observation deck.
-This observatory sits 93 floors above Midtown Manhattan offering visitors incredible views of the city including fun interactive exhibits.
-It’s open everyday from 9:00 am to 10:30pm with tickets starting at $42 for adults.
+It sits 93 floors above Midtown Manhattan offering visitors incredible views of New York including multiple interactive exhibits.
+This observatory is everyday from 9:00 am to 12:00pm and it’s a must do activity for anyone visiting the city.

 In this guide, we’re going to tell you everything you need to know for visiting SUMMIT One Vanderbilt including tips we wished we knew before our visit.